nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 For example, `gita fetch` will run `git fetch` for all repos.

-This is the most fun milestone where we integrate the knowledge from the previous two milestones to make powerful features.
+This is the most fun milestone where we make powerful features using the infrastructure built in the previous two milestones.

 ## milestone 4: speedup